Carlee Fernández: Bear Study (2004)

-Carlee Fernández believes all animals, including humans, hold great power and elegance.
+Fernández believes all animals, including humans, hold great power and elegance.
 In this respect, her taxidermy efforts are meant as homages to the animals.
 In many of her works, she honors the bear as an emblem of self-empowerment and unbridled masculinity.
 For Bear Study (2004), she fully suits up inside of a taxidermied bear.

 Bear Hair Study (2004)

-In this piece, Carlee Fernández takes a self-portrait wearing a “mustache” achieved by placing tufts of bear fur into her nostrils.
+In this piece, Fernández takes a self-portrait wearing a “mustache” achieved by placing tufts of bear fur into her nostrils.
 Bear Hair Study (2004) was collected by the National Portrait Gallery and featured in their traveling exhibition, Portraiture Now: Staging the Self.